hotg-ai/rune/docs/whats-in-a-rune/index.md

 > a technology for specifying how data should be processed

-The main purpose of a Rune is to give machine learning engineers and developers a way to declare how data should be transformed using a high level, declarative language.
+The main purpose of a Rune is to give developers in the fields of machine learning and data processing a way to declare how data should be transformed using a high level, declarative language.

 Instead of needing to write code that manipulates data or needs to interface with complex third party libraries for receiving inputs, you write a Runefile